 “A citizen said that there are illegal acts being committed by the town of Westford.
 As a Selectman, it’s my responsibility to find out what the story is,” he said, noting earlier that he was also involved in a private dispute on his own land with the Trust.
 “That’s what I’m trying to find out; I’m not trying to address any of those other issues.”

-However, the issue of parking along the Bruce Freeman Rail Trail had not received significant attention since a large meeting in August at the J.V Fletcher Library due to the town’s hopes of using a parking lot in Acton as the solution for the issue, with neighbors also frustrated that this meeting could not be held in the Library again due to overcrowding that had occurred on this night.
+However, the issue of parking along the Bruce Freeman Rail Trail had not received significant attention since at the due to the town’s hopes of using a parking lot in Acton as the solution for the issue, with neighbors also frustrated that this meeting could not be held in the Library again due to overcrowding that had occurred on this night.